What you need to know about small business analytics

-With the amount of time it takes, and the bulk of data to be analyzed, the most common and seemingly best solution for small businesses is using a data analytics software tool.
+With the amount of time it takes, and the bulk of data to be analyzed, the most common and seemingly best solution for small businesses is using data analytics software.

 There are loads of analytics tools for business, but finding the right solution for small business owners is vital.

 Sure, you could use Google analytics or some other platform, but it's likely not going to lead you to better decision making or make better your processes.

 Why?
 We'll get to that shortly.
 But first, let's look at the case for using analytics for small businesses.

 Why use business analytics?